konacurrents/UnwindExample/README.md

 ## Features
-* Tests various paths/ways of getting to the HelpViewController, and unwinding to different unwind methods depending on the path and what is desired (eg. unwindHome or unwindHelpViewController.
+* Tests various paths/ways of getting to the HelpViewController, and unwinding to different unwind methods depending on the path and what is desired (eg. unwindHome or unwindFromHelpViewController.

 ## System Requirements
 iOS 8.0 or above